 On the left side of the bay, there is the concrete beach, and in the middle – the small sandy cove with numerous restaurants along the waterfront with the catch of the day offers.
 I spotted some stairs to the right. „There has to be something to see there”, I thought.
 Going by a few other tourists, I climbed up the small hill with a great view of the entire bay.
 Clouds covered the sky, so the landscape got a bit greyish, but still pretty.

 The path was taking me further along this side of the bay, curving down at some point.
 I ended up in the small cave that is splashed by the sea with such rock formations that you can see through further out into the bay.
 Didn’t know that this existed here, no guides I read mentioned it.

 And I don’t know whether the large seagulls were more surprised to see me there or I was to see them.

-Because of those clouds I have decided to skip swimming.
-It seemed more rational to sit in one of the restaurants and have lunch in piece.
-Those who are into similar line of work know what it means to find a wi-fi abroad, and this was an opportunity to at least check my email.
-The yellow clothed table right by the sea looked just perfect.
+Because of those clouds, I have decided to skip swimming.
+It seemed more rational to sit in one of the restaurants and have lunch in pieces.
+Those who are in a similar line of work know what it means to find wi-fi abroad, and this was an opportunity to at least check my email.
+The yellow-clothed table right by the sea looked just perfect.